raspberrypilearning/nature-rover/en/step_6.md

 --- task ---

-Use an `if`{:class='block3control'} block to detect if the rover is touching the sprite or touching a colour on the sprite, so that the new `function`{:class='block3myblocks'} is only called then.
+Use an `if`{:class='block3control'} block to detect if the rover is touching the sprite or touching a colour on the sprite, so that the new `block`{:class='block3myblocks'} is only used then.

 --- /task ---